 Bio

 I studied musicology at the University of Amsterdam and theology at the Tilburg University.
 My dissertation was on the semiotic analysis of liturgical songs.
 Then I worked as a pastor (halftime) and a scientific assistent at the National Council for Liturgy (the other halftime), to be followed by a fulltime job at the Franciscaans Studiecentrum, of which I am the managing director since 2014.
-I wrote on music, on liturgy and media, but in recent years I focus on Franciscan and bodily spirituality.
-I am now working on spirituality in the practices of care, sustainability, leadership and poverty.
-In 2020 I will start a project, in collaboration with Prof. M. van Dijn-Groeneboer (religious education), Dr. N. Kienstra (didactics and philosophy) and E. van Kerkhoff (Verus), on developping programs for the education of franciscan values on high schools.
+I wrote on music, on liturgy and media, but since 2003 years I focused on Franciscan and bodily spirituality.
+Sinc 2011 i studied spirituality in the practices of care, sustainability, leadership and poverty.
+In 2021 i became a professor devoted to the relevance of Franciscan spirituality for present day wicked problems.

 Expertise

 As a director of the Franciscaans Studiecentrum (Franciscan Studycentre) my intention is not only to keep the business going, but to introduce the scientific world with a different, complementary look at our reality.
-A brotherhood is more than a network, there is such a thing as positive humility, and peace is more than the avoidance of conflicts, sustainability challenges our bodies (not our technology), nature is not an indifferent system, and knowledge should never be a matter of possession.
+A brotherhood is more than a network, there is such a thing as positive humility, and peace is more than the avoidance of conflicts, sustainability challenges our bodies (not our technology), nature is not an indifferent system, knowledge should never be a matter of possession, and a problem conceals a mystery.

 Teaching